LingyuLi-math/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Currently, Lingyu Li is a 4th-year PhD candidate at School of Control Science and Engineering, Shandong University, China, working with Zhi-Ping Liu on Research on Biomarker Discovery Methods Based on Regularized Feature Selection.
+Currently, Lingyu Li is a 4th-year PhD candidate at School of Control Science and Engineering, Shandong University, China, working with Prof. Zhi-Ping Liu on Biomarker Discovery Based on Connected Network Constrained Regularized Feature Selection.
-Currently, Lingyu Li is visiting the Department of Mathematics of the University of Hong Kong (from 17 December 2021 to 16 December 2022).
+Currently, Lingyu Li is visiting the Department of Mathematics of the University of Hong Kong (from 17 December 2021 to 16 March 2023).
-She will collaborate with Prof. Wai-Ki Ching and his group and participate in the research discussion focusing on bioinformatics and optimization with applications in biomarker discovery and feature selection.
+She is collaborating with Prof. Wai-Ki Ching's group and participating in the project that bioinformatics and optimization with applications in biomarker discovery and feature selection.